zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 }
 ```

-If two clients of a host subscribe to each other, extra charges incur.
+**Billing issues**: Two clients of a host subscribing to each other incurs extra charges, as shown in the following image:

 <img alt="../_images/screensharing_streams.png" src="https://web-cdn.agora.io/docs-files/en/screensharing_streams.png" style="width: 500px; "/>

 Agora recommends that you save the returned `uid` when each client joins the channel and handle the subscription as follows:
-- For the video client, when the `stream-added` event occurs, first check if the joined `uid` belongs to a local stream.
+- For the camera client, when the `stream-added` event occurs, first check if the joined `uid` belongs to a local stream.
 If yes, do not subscribe to the stream.
 - For the screen-sharing client, do not subscribe to any stream.

 ```javascript